gersteinlab/shiny-dim-reduction/README.md

+# OBJECTIVE

+The purpose of this tool is to perform dimensionality reduction.
+Developed at the Gerstein Lab from 2019-2020 by Justin Chang.

 # INSTALLING R

 This tool is intended for R 4.0.2, but compatability and cross-version robustness was a focus during development.